 A small business MUST be practical to survive.
 It's part of our business philosophy.
 Not only does it help us to keep organized and low-cost, but it enables us to pass those cost-savings on to the customer.
 We don't stock much inventory or materials, preferring to practice lean production where materials are ordered or delivered on an as-needed basis.
 We're a small business, and we plan to stay that way.
 We operate practically so that our products will ALWAYS be affordable.

 We keep everything as simple and straightfroward as possible, from our instruction manuals to our website.
+We also extend our viewpoints to all aspects of mechanical engineering such as the 85 MPH speedometer.
 Hopefully you will find our site clean, simple, and easy to navigate.
 Things don't need to be overcomplicated!

 We're parents.
 Our business was founded around a simple need for kids, and we always try to keep that in mind.
 We know how hard it can be to provide everything a kid needs and wants, so we try to keep our prices affordable.